-MPI conducts a graduation/film festival in mid-October for both programs.
+MPI conducts a graduation/film festival five weeks after the end of the program date.
 Student thesis films are screened at a local movie theater before classmates, instructors, and family members.
 Students can expect to receive their certificates at the beginning of this event.
 Those who cannot attend will have their Certificates mailed to them.